sitraka-/decolonial-futures/design-and-outer-space.md

     <style>.cb1 header:after { content: "Chelsey Bonestell, 1949 — Concstruction of a manned space station"; }</style>
     <h1 class="NT" style="font-family:'Picnic' !important;text-transform: capitalize !important;line-height: 0.9;font-size: 6rem !important;" ><span style="font-size:8rem !important;">1.
 Design Poetics</span></h1>
     <aside class="notes">
-    - Today, I want to discuss design’s role as a translator that turns ideas into tangible realities, a creator of worlds—and how this shapes the ways we may think and imagine outer space. <br><br>
+    - Today, I want to discuss design as the practice of transmuting ideas into tangible realities, and a method for imagining and spawning worlds—and how this could shape the ways we may think and imagine outer space. <br><br>
-    - And I think this matters because the stories we tell, the imaginaries we create, and the ideological projects we hold all seep into the objects and materials around us. <br><br>
+    - As the stories we tell, the imaginaries we create, and the ideological projects we hold all seep into the objects and materials around us. <br><br>
-    - And in turn, those materials shape how we see the world and imagine what’s possible, in this constant back-and-forth between ideas and things.
+    - And in turn, those materials shape how we see the world and imagine what’s possible, in this constant back-and-forth between ideas and things.<br><br>
+    - I’ll start with examples that illustrate the key dimensions of design I am interested in, before moving onto discussing some of the methods I use to produce work. <br><br>
+    - and at the end if there's still time I'll share a video I realised last year about a device that help simulates the feeling of moonwalking.
   </aside>
 </section>

 <section data-background-image="assets/imgs/cb2.jpg" data-state=cb1>
     <span class="quotes">The design process itself—beyond its final outcome—embodies and perpetuates power structures and ideologies.
 Through its functional, infrastructural, symbolic, and normative aspects, it establishes standards and normalises behaviours and practices.</span>
     <aside class="notes">
-    - Much like metaphors and language can create "pictures" or conceptual frameworks that constrain thinking, design functions as both an instrument and an infrastructure that shapes our aesthetic relations to the world. <br><br>
+    - Much like metaphors can create "pictures" or conceptual frameworks that orient thinking, design functions as both an instrument and an infrastructure that shapes our aesthetic relations to the world. <br><br>
-    - And by aesthetic, I don’t mean just what we may find visually pleasing—I mean the ways we perceive, sense, and experience the world around us.<br><br>
+    - And by aesthetic, I don’t just mean the way things look, but the ways we perceive, sense, and experience the world around us.<br><br>
-    - In essence, design is both a product of worldviews—reflecting existing ideologies—and a tool that frames and narrows or possibly broadens how people construct new ones.
+    - In essence, design is both a product of worldviews—reflecting existing ideologies—and a tool that frames and narrows but also possibly broadens how people construct new ones.
   </aside>
 </section>